 UCSF Medical Center at Parnassus, Mount Zion, Mission Bay

 Founded in 1864 as Toland Medical College, the School of Medicine became part of the University of California in 1873.
 In 1898, the school moved to its present Parnassus Heights campus, on land donated by San Francisco mayor Adolph Sutro.
 The first UC hospital opened here in 1907, growing into Moffitt-Long Hospitals and Children's Hospital.
 These facilities, together with Mount Zion Hospital and Mission Bay, comprise the UCSF Medical Center.
-UCSF faculty have also treated patients and trained students at Zuckerberg San Francisco General Hospital since the school's founding 143 years ago.
+UCSF faculty have also treated patients and trained students at Zuckerberg San Francisco General Hospital since the school's founding.

 UCSF Medical Center

 The UCSF Medical Center is made up of three medical centers, at the Parnassus, Mount Zion and Mission Bay campuses.
 In addition, research activities and administrative services based in the UCSF Medical Center are located around the city of San Francisco, including several large concentrations at the Laurel Heights campuses, and China Basin, 44 Montgomery Street, and 50 Beale Street.

 Mission Bay Campus

 San Francisco, CA 94115